diodechain/diode-docs/content/docs/FAQ/what-is-a-canonical-member-of-a-fleet-contract.md

 ---
 _schema: default
 title: What is a Canonical Member of a Fleet Contract?
-nav_title: Canonical Member of a Fleet Contract
+nav_title: What is a Canonical Member of a Fleet Contract?
-nav_section: Features
+nav_section: FAQ
 weight: 5
 draft: false
 ---